 A variety of techniques can be used to aid the reduction of the distal femur.

-For most A-type fractures, or C-type fractures after condylar reduction and fixation, manual traction would be satisfactory.
-In some cases more sophisticated reduction techniques have to be used such as:
+For most fractures, manual traction is satisfactory.
+In some cases, more sophisticated reduction techniques have to be used such as:

 - Schanz screw

 The fracture reduction may be achieved by longitudinal traction applied to the upper tibia.

 It is useful to have a small sandbag just behind the hip joint to prevent external rotation.
 This will make subsequent alignment of the distal femoral condyles easier to orientate.